 REJOICE FOR PLANET EARTH

 It’s that time of the year again; living rooms across the UK are filled with families anxiously awaiting this years Christmas number one.
 It’s the X Factor.
 Love it or hate it, X Factor is a huge part of British TV culture.
-When it first started our week would be spent looking forward to Sharon throwing water in Simon’s face, or bursting into an uncontrollable laughing fit (the good old days).
+When it first started we’d spend our week looking forward to Sharon throwing water in Simon’s face, or bursting into an uncontrollable laughing fit.
 We’ve seen judges change hands more times than we can count, with Louis crawling back from the depths on multiple occasions.
 And the contestants?
 They’ve gone from bad, to worse, to Honey G.

-It seems that this year our nation’s younger generation have swapped the glitz and glamour (questionable) of X Factor, and switched over to the BBC for a Sunday viewing.
+It seems that this year our nation’s younger generation have swapped the glitz and glamour (…questionable) of The X Factor, and switched over to the BBC for a Sunday viewing.
 David Attenborough has brought Planet Earth back into our lives with a bang.
 So far it has provided some of the most stunning nature footage we have witnessed on national television.
-Animals and landscapes are brought to life in front of our eyes, with definition so high Snoop Dogg would think he was on TV with them.
-The BBC have confirmed that the first 3 episodes of series 2 attracted more viewers in the 16-34 age bracket than ITV’s X Factor…
+Animals and landscapes are brought to life in front of our eyes, with definition so high Snoop Dogg would think he was there with the camera crew.
+And now, The BBC have confirmed that the first 3 episodes of series 2 attracted more viewers in the 16-34 age bracket than ITV’s X Factor…

-Sir Attenborough: “I’m told that we are attracting a larger than normal number of younger viewers and apparently the music of Hans Zimmer in particular is striking a chord… That please me enormously” (isn’t he just the best?).
+Sir Attenborough: “I’m told that we are attracting a larger than normal number of younger viewers and apparently the music of Hans Zimmer in particular is striking a chord… That please me enormously” (isn’t he the best?)

-Clearly our nation’s love for David Attenborough has impacted on the enormous amount of young viewers the show has been getting.
+Clearly our nation’s love for David Attenborough has had an impact on the enormous amount of young viewers the series has reached so far.
 Our Twitter and Facebook feeds are filled with endless comments praising Attenborough and his incredibly talented production crew.
 Avid social media users will have seen the countless comical GIFs and memes related to the show.

 Sir David’s soothing voice is a gift from the vocal Gods, we’d take that over replayed chart songs any day.
 So far the ‘Mountains’ episode has racked up the most viewers.
-That week the BBC recorded 1.8 million young viewers compared to X-Factor’s 1.4million…
+That episode recorded 1.8 million young viewers compared to X-Factor’s 1.4million…

 ‘Planet Earth I’ took a God like perspective of the Earth, scaling out the planet and it’s vastness.
 The second series fully submerges the cameras into the lives of the animals, looking out from their perspective – which has made for some amazing, albeit slightly horrific, scenes.

-We asked some students outside of Cardiff’s SU what they thought of the two shows, and here’s what we got;
+We asked some students outside of Cardiff Students’ Union what they thought of the opposing shows, and here’s what we got;

 “David Attenborough is a cult figure, everyone loves him, people on Twitter refer to him as their Grandad and get proper defensive when people say bad things about him.”